Foxwoods Casino Sextortion Lawyer

 Because each case of sextortion is unique, knowing how to proceed correctly can be difficult without the guidance of a Foxwoods Casino sextortion lawyer.
-Contacting a skilled sex crimes attorney should be your first priority if you have been accused of blackmailing another party with sexually explicit depictions of themselves.
+Contacting a skilled defense attorney should be your first priority if you have been accused of blackmailing another party with sexually explicit depictions of themselves.

 What Qualifies as Misdemeanor “Sextortion”?

 In most situations, “sextortion” is prosecuted as either the “unlawful dissemination of an intimate image” or as a larceny committed through extortion.
 According to Connecticut General Statutes (C.G.S.) §53a-189c, the former offense involves intentionally distributing a photo, video, or other recorded image of someone engaged in sexual intercourse or exposing any intimate part of their body.